spfave/advent-js-2021/README.md

 > https://www.adventofjs.com/

 ## Summary
 24 Days of JavaScript challenges.
-All HTML and CSS is provided in the starter files, logic implementation is left up to the developer to plan and code.
+All HTML and CSS is provided as starter files, logic implementation is left up to the developer to plan and code.

-I will be completing all projects using [Alpine.js](https://alpinejs.dev/).
+Functionality is implemented using [Alpine.js](https://alpinejs.dev/).

 ## **Projects**
 1. [Pomodoro Timer](./01-pomodoro-timer)